Sharif-Smart-and-Secure-Edge-Cloud-Lab/RaspberryPi4/README.md

 for installing openCV we use intructions of [this](https://singleboardbytes.com/647/install-opencv-raspberry-pi-4.htm) site.

-2. we continue with the instruction of [this](https://www.tomshardware.com/how-to/raspberry-pi-facial-recognition) or [this](https://www.hackster.io/youness/how-to-connect-raspberry-pi-to-can-bus-b60) site.
+2. we continue with the instruction of [this](https://www.tomshardware.com/how-to/raspberry-pi-facial-recognition) site.

 3. we connect our raspberry pi camera and run python codes, we take pictures and save it in our database then we use the face detector python code and detect faces which w saved in our database.